epfl-ada/ada-2024-project-tadaa/README.md

 We obtain the x and y coordinates of the links by using Selenium.
 It enables us to open the html file of the articles in a simulated browser and then select the links we are interested in.
 We set the window size of the browser to 1920x1080 because it is the most common.
 When the next article in path is accessible via several links, we select the coordinates of all these links.
 We run this algorithm on each path of the 50 most popular source-target peers and compare the results between the optimal paths, those of people who didn't finish the game and those of people who did.

-### Task 2: Analyse the popularity of concepts chosen

-We use the wikipedia article traffic data (cf. Additional data) to modelize the popularity of the articles.
-Then we look at the frequency with which concepts are chosen and their popularity.
-We can compare these values with the players' performances to discover interesting patterns showing the impact of exploring new concepts.

-### Task 3: Analyse LLM performance in Wikispeedia
+### Task 2: Analyse LLM performance in Wikispeedia

 We use Qwen3b-4-bit-quantized as it fits in our GPU resources and it gives good results.
 We start by doing prompt engineering in order to get the model to understand the task.
 If the word returned is not in the list we keep the conversation context with the model and send this new request asking it to correct itself. <br>